ctolon/PythonInterfaceDemo/AllWorkFlows/README.md

 ## Some Notes Before The Instructions

 * You don't have to configure all the parameters in the Python interface. the parameter you did not configure will remain as the value in the JSON.
-* Don't forget to configure your Config JSON file in interface for each workflow and also configure extra `-run<Data|MC>` parameters for tableMaker workflow only.
+* Don't forget to configure your Config JSON file in interface for each workflow and also configure extra `-run<Data|MC>` and `--run <2|3>` parameters for tablemaker workflow only
-* Sometimes you may need to add extra tables and transformations to your workflow to resolve the errors you get.
+* sometimes you may need to add extra tables and transformations to your workflow to resolve the errors you get.
 These are related to the data model and the production tag.
 It is stated in the steps that they will be used when errors are received.
-If you get an error about these add the relevant parameter to your workflow.
+If you get an error about these add the relevant parameter to your workflow

+# OLD INTERFACE IN ALLWORKFLOWS INSTRUCTIONS
 # Instructions for IRunTableMaker.py

 Add extrac tables and converters with: